Lituya Bay: Description

 The smaller Cascade and Crillon glaciers and the larger Lituya Glacier all spill into Lituya Bay, which is a part of Glacier Bay National Park and Preserve.
 Cenotaph Island is located roughly in the middle of the bay.
+Lapérouse named the island Cenotaph Island or "empty tomb", and built a memorial there to honor his men that perished.
 The entrance of the bay is approximately 500 m wide, with a narrow navigable channel.

 The bay is known for its tremendous size tides, which have a range of approximately 3 m.
 Tidal currents in the entrance reach 9.4 km/h.
 The entrance is considered dangerous to navigation, especially when the tidal currents are running, but the interior of the bay provides good protection to anchored ships.